tilgovi/dom-anchor-text-quote/README.md

 [![Build Status](https://travis-ci.org/tilgovi/dom-anchor-text-quote.svg?branch=master)](https://travis-ci.org/tilgovi/dom-anchor-text-quote)
 [![Coverage Status](https://img.shields.io/codecov/c/github/tilgovi/dom-anchor-text-quote/master.svg)](https://codecov.io/gh/tilgovi/dom-anchor-text-quote)

-Identify and describe ranges of a document using text quotes.
+Find and describe ranges of a document using text quotes.

-This library is capable of search for text content within a DOM node, utilizing optional context strings and/or offset hints to disambiguate matches.
+This library is capable of searching for text content within a DOM node, utilizing optional context strings and/or offset hints to disambiguate matches.
 The matching is performed using approximate search techniques provided by the `diff-match-patch` library.

-Conversely, it provides a function to extract the text content of a DOM `Range` instance and its surrounding context.
+Functions are provided for finding a quote within a DOM node and returning either the text offsets of the best match or a DOM `Range` instance, as well as functions to perform the inverse operations of describing a `Range` or a sub-string identified by text offsets in terms of the selected text and its surrounding context.

 Relevant specifications: